Born to Expire

 Born to Expire is the debut album by New York City band Leeway.
 It was recorded in November 1987.
 Delays postponed its release to January 1989 – jointly on Rock Hotel and Profile Records.
 It was followed up by Desperate Measures in 1991.
 In 1996, Another Planet re-issued the album on the same CD as Desperate Measures.

+In 2021 Revolver dubbed the record one of the top 10 essential New York hardcore albums of all time.
+Stating "Born to Expire captures the fleeting moment in NYHC history when metal and punk were still flirting with one another in a way that felt fresh, unpredictable and singular."